Contributing

 See: RubyGems Security Guide

-NOTE: To build without signing the gem set SKIP_GEM_SIGNING
+NOTE: To build without signing the gem set SKIP_GEM_SIGNING to any value in the environment.

 To release a new version: